 Like in most European Countries, Germany uses Euros.

-No, Dollars are usually not accepted.
+US Dollars are not an accepted currency in Hamburg or any other German city.
 You should change your dollars to Euros when starting your trip.